 This post is mainly aimed to educate the marketers within our client base, however, the content in this article also applies to anybody else whether that be a web designer or a customer who is having a web-based interactive project produced; whether it be a viral game, a banner ad, a Facebook app or a website.

 Adobe Flash was everywhere on the internet.
-Website operators who wanted to provide their visitors with multimedia content couldn’t avoid Flash.
+Website operators who wanted to provide their visitors with multimedia content couldn’t avoid Flash files.
 This has been despite security gaps, stability problems, performance defects, a lack of open source, and complications on mobile devices.

 With Flash’s days now numbered, what does this mean for web developers moving forward?
 Google Chrome, now being the most popular web browser, has a large say in dictating web development trends.
 With their stance on Flash, it has forced the hand of Flash developers to reluctantly migrate over to HTML5.